Space-time extremes of severe US thunderstorm environments: Preliminaries

 where $\Phi$ denotes the standard univariate Gaussian distribution function.

 If $\{ Z(\bm{s}) : \bm{s} \in \mathcal{X} \}$ is a simple max-stable field, then \citep[e.g.,][]{davison2012}

 Thus, unless $Z$ is standard Fréchet white noise, there exist $\bm{s}_1, \bm{s}_2$ such that the limit in~\eqref{eq:chi} is strictly positive and therefore $Z$ is asymptotically dependent.
-A possible way to assess the suitability of max-stable models consists in testing whether the left hand-side of~\eqref{eq:chi} vanishes for different pairs of grid points, e.g., using the tests reviewed by \citet{miguel12}; see for instance \citet{Bacro2010}.
+One can assess the suitability of max-stable models by checking whether the left hand-side of~\eqref{eq:chi} vanishes for different pairs of grid points using tests such as those of \citet{huser.wadsworth.18} or those reviewed by \citet{miguel12}; see for instance \citet{Bacro2010}.
 However, evidence of asymptotic dependence does not entail suitability of max-stable models, as data may show asymptotic dependence without being max-stable.
-In this paper, we instead explicitly test the null hypothesis of max-stability; see Section~\ref{sec:ms_test}.
+Moreover max-stable models cannot capture weakening dependence at increasing intensity levels, which is sometimes encountered in finite datasets.
+In this paper, we use diagnostic plots to check for this instability, while also explicitly testing the null hypothesis of max-stability; see Sections~\ref{sec:ms_test} and \ref{Subsec_sub-region}.
+Sub-asymptotic models for extremes \citep{Zhang.etal.2022, huser.wadsworth.18, huser17gaussian} might be used if this limiting assumption appears implausible.